MicrosoftDocs/altspace-vr/altspace-vr/faqs/altspacevr-app-faq.md

 ### In AltspaceVR

-To find the app version in AltspaceVR, navigate the **settings menu** and select **About** in the left navigation bar.
+To find the app version in AltspaceVR, navigate to the **settings menu** and select **About** in the left navigation bar.
 The 'App Version' is reported here, as shown in the screenshot below.

 ![Settings menu open with about panel open](images/app-version-img-01.png)